fteem/old_blog/reading.md

 -->

 One of my 2016 resolutions is reading more books, whether they are technical or not.
-In this list, I have also added books that I have read in the past.
+In this list, which I promise is not a complete one, I have also added books that I have read in the past.
 At least, the ones I remember.
 Also, I've made a list of books that I am definitely going to read.
 As you can see below, I am quite a thriller books fan.

 ## Ongoing